Ranger Creek Ranch

 Q: What is the best strategy to hunt hogs?

 A: “ Get in the blind and sit until a hog comes”.
 Game movement charts play a big role here.
 Hunt as quiet and scent-free as possible, keep your equipment in good working order.
-A good pair of binoculars is recommended for seeing in low-light conditions.
+A good pair of binoculars and scope mounted lights are recommended for seeing in low-light conditions.

 Q: Do you allow hunters to spot n stalk?